 Just a few days ago, in her special address at the World Economic Forum in Davos, EU Commission president Ursula Von Der Leyen announced a Net-Zero Industry Act, to make green EU industries more competitive in the global scenario.

 These two statements end up contradicting each other.
-Interest rate hikes are a threat to the green transition, and risk compromising the competitiveness of this sector.
+Interest rate hikes are a threat to the green transition, and risk compromising the competitiveness of enterprises associated with this sector.
 For instance, renewables are more sensitive to higher costs of capital than traditional industries.
 That’s because renewable projects are more capital intensive as they require larger upfront investments.

 Lower rates for green investments: a new tool to be considered